Particular/docs.particular.net/transports/sql/sql-azure.md

 When designing Software-as-a-Service systems, it is recommended to use separate databases and endpoint sets for groups of tenants rather than for vertical slices of a business flow.
 With this approach each database would support relatively high number (whole business flow end-to-end) of low-throughput endpoints (a portion of customer base) as opposed to low number of high-throughput endpoints.

-When using multiple instances of SQL Azure consider connecting them with [NServiceBus.Router](/nservicebus/router/).
+When using multiple instances of SQL Azure consider connecting them with [the NServiceBus Bridge](/nservicebus/bridge/).
 In order to ensure exactly-once message processing semantics, consider [elastic transactions](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-transactions-overview) in the message router.